City Cast Houston logo

 How To Prepare Your Pets for Hurricane Season

 Is your pet ready for hurricane season?
-(Robbie Augspurger/Getty Images)
+(Jacobs Stock Photography Ltd/Getty Images)

 • Keep calm during the storm.
 Our pets take their cues from us.
-If we are frantic and scattered, they will be hyper and crazy right along with us.
+If we are frantic and scattered, they will be hyper and anxious right along with us.

 • Keep your pets in the same room with you.
 They need to know where you are.
 If you have to evacuate your home, you don’t want to have to search for them.